Abide – to stay, to remain, to endure, to persevere, to live in. When we abide in Jesus, he abides in us, and we can be fruitful Christians.

 Salvation – the deliverance, by the grace of God, from the penalty of sin; saved from the wrath of God.

 Sin – disobeying the law of God and rebelling against him.
-Break one law and you are as guilty as if you broke them all.
-The penalty for sin is death, only in Christ can we be saved from that eternal damnation.
+Break one law, and you are as guilty as if you broke them all.
+The penalty for sin is death; only in Christ can we be saved from that eternal damnation.

 Love not the world, neither the things that are in the world.
 If any man love the world, the love of the Father is not in him.
 For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.
 And the world passeth away, and the lust thereof: but he that doeth the will of God abideth for ever.
 1 John 2:15-17

 The lust of the flesh is the desire to do something apart from the will of God (adultery and fornication).
 The lust of the eyes is the desire to have something outside the will of God (coveting, envy, greed).
 The boastful pride of life is the desire to be something apart from the will of God (arrogance, self-reliance, self-centeredness).
+Sin is not bad because it is forbidden; sin is forbidden because it is bad.

-Temptation – From your flesh or Satan, to keep you from being like God’s son, drives you away from God, brings out the worst in you, destroys your faith, not from outside of your control – to follow your fleshly desires.
-This is common, God won’t let you be tempted beyond your ability to resist and God will give you a way to escape.
+Temptation – From your flesh or Satan, to keep you from being like God’s son, drives you away from God, brings out the worst in you, destroys your faith, not from outside of your control, to follow your fleshly desires.
+This is common.
+God won’t let you be tempted beyond your ability to resist, and God will give you a way to escape.

 Theology – the study of divine things or religious truth; divinity.
-An attempt to understand God as He is revealed in the Bible.
+An attempt to understand God as he is revealed in the Bible.

 Tribulation – grievous trouble; severe trial or suffering; affliction.

 Vain, Vanity – a) Having or showing an excessively high opinion of one’s appearance, abilities, or worth – arrogance, narcissism, hubris. b) producing no result; useless, worthless, pointless, futile.
-There is nothing good about vanity!
+There is nothing good about Vanity!

 Wrath – strong, stern, or fierce anger; deeply resentful indignation; ire.
 Vengeance or punishment is the consequence of anger.
 The wrath of God is something to be avoided at all costs!

-Wisdom – is the soundness of what we do, and our decisions are based upon our knowledge, experience, and good judgment.
+Wisdom – the soundness of what we do, and our decisions are based upon our knowledge, experience, and good judgment.

 Word – the word of God – the revelation of God to humanity.
-John calls Jesus Christ the word; the fullest revelation of God to mankind.
+John calls Jesus Christ the Word, the fullest revelation of God to mankind.

 Works – the deeds of a person.
 Good works are those deeds in obedience to God.
 Righteous action.
 Righteous behavior is obedience to god’s word that manifests God’s nature.
+There is no salvation in works; we are justified and reconciled to God (saved from the penalty of our sins) by faith alone.
+We are not saved by our good works but are saved to do good works.